What is the range of the Pulse 63 electric RIB at different speeds?

 Built from shock-absorbing materials and designed for stability, the Pulse 63 electric RIB offers a very smooth ride.
 The unique hull form creates an air cushion effect which makes the cockpit much drier in rough seas too.

 You’ll also enjoy high levels of control.
-The smart RAD throttle unit provides high–resolution thrust and excellent acceleration.
+The smart throttle unit provides high–resolution thrust and excellent acceleration.

 Does an electric RIB make any noise?